kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/detect_rnase_h_activity/validate_qpcr_assay/notes.rst

   - 20 nt: qPCR reverse SR primer
   - BsaI

-  I might not even need to do any cloning; I could just order a gBlock and amplify it with PCR.
+  I might not even need to do any cloning; I could just order a gBlock or ultramer and amplify it with PCR.

+  .. update:: 2021/02/01

+    Get ultramers; you get about 1000x more DNA for about the same price.
+The smallest gBlock is 125 bp (MW=76082.9) and you get 250 ng.
+That works out to 3.28 pmol.
+In contrast, with ultramers you can get either 4 or 20 nmol.

+  The Zymo RNA Clean & Concentrator kits recover all RNA >17 nt, so I don't need to worry about not being able to purify these constructs.

 - It'll be easier to just use an RNA I already have, though.
 I think the best candidate is f11: